Nayem59/FE-MGF/readme.md

-## MGF Junior Web Developer Exercise

-To help applicants showcase their web skills we have devised this short exercise around contact details.

-Included are a JSON file and an SQL file containing a number of contact records, (contact data is randomly generated, any similarity with real people is coincidental) you should use the data for the exercise, it is okay to edit the structure as needed.

-Choose 6 of the following, feel free to mix frontend and backend if you wish.
+# FE-MGF

+I have build a Contact Manager site with React using axios.
+You can display contacts, add a new contact, edit an existing contact and check number of contacts in each area.

+### Important Notes:

+You will need to have the back end server running (on localhost:9090) before you run the react site (on localhost:3000) and have Node.js v19.3.0 or later!
+Link to the back end repo: [here](https://github.com/Nayem59/BE-MGF)

+### Getting started

+First clone this repository to your local machine and `cd` into the `tech-test` folder.
+Next use `npm install` to install all dependencies.

-### Frontend
+### Running the site

-1. Display the contacts
-2. Implement sorting & filtering of contacts
-3. A form to add a new contact
-4. A form to edit an existing contact
-5. A report to show the number of contacts in each area
-6. Unit test(s)

-### Backend JSON API

-1. Load contacts from the database
-2. Implement a sorting & filtering of contacts
-3. Code to add a new contact to the database
-4. Code to update a contact in the database
-5. Return the number of contacts in each area
-6. Unit test(s)

-To submit your completed exercise, upload your completed code, along with any setup instructions, to a public git repository and send the url back to us.
+Please use the following command to run the site on localhost:3000 :

+`npm start`